SpenceKonde/DxCore/README.md

 Covers a variety of design considerations for making something that will opperate reliably in the field, some specific to DxCore, others general.
 Lately I have been seeing a lot of projects get too far along without considering these. **Must read for production systems**
 #### [Power Saving techniques and Sleep - inherited from megaTinyCore](megaavr/extras/PowerSave.md)
 There are plans for a better wrapper around this sort of functionality, which keep getting deferred as more pressing issues come up.
 This was inherited from megaTinyCore and is essentially unmodified and may not reflect all the features of the Dx-series.
-### Library documentation
-See the [library index](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Libraries.md) or readme files for each library (the former is mostly composed of links to the latter)

 ## List of Tools sub-menus
 * Tools -> Chip - sets the specific part within a selected family to compile for and upload to.